ahmetcankaratas/leviosa-movie/README.md

 # Leviosa Movie

-Lingardium leviosa (öhö öhö..) ..
-Wingardium leviosa 🤓

 Freely like, share and comment your favorite movies and actors on leviosa movie 😎

 This project was created for Patika.dev Gusto&RemoteTeam sponsored NodeJs Bootcamp as final project

-Created by <a href='https://github.com/lingardium'>Ahmet Can Karataş</a>

 LiveURL: https://leviosa-movie.herokuapp.com/